de1taT/sunsenshan.github.io/contents/awards.md

+### Master period

-- National Scholarship of Undergraduate Student, 2019&2020.
+- First-prize Scholarship of HUST, 2021

-- First-prize Scholarship of CUMT, 2024.
+- Second-prize Scholarship of HUST, 2022&2023

-- First-prize Scholarship of CUMT, 2023.
+- Excellent Graduates of HUST, 2024

+- Honor Roll Graduate Students of HUST, 2023

+- Excellent Poster, the 6th Workshop on Thermal Transport, 2021

+### Bachelor period

-- Freshman Scholarship of CUMT, 2022.
+- National Scholarship of Undergraduate Student, 2019&2020

-- Excellent Graduation Project of Jiangsu Province, 2022.
+- Excellent Graduates of Jiangsu Province, 2021

-- First-prize Enterprise Scholarship of CUMT, 2020.

-- First-prize Scholarship of CUMT, 2019.
+- Third-prize, National University Student Science Contest on Energy Saving and Emission Reduction, 2020

+- First-prize, May Day Mathematical Contest in Modeling, 2021

+- Third-prize, MathorCup Mathematical Contest in Modeling, 2019&2021

+- Third-prize, Asia and Pacific Mathematical Contest in Modeling, 2019